 Leslie Van Houten once had an idyllic life.
 She was raised in sunny Los Angeles, California, in the suburbs with an older brother and adopted younger siblings.
 Growing up, she held appropriate interests like running for (and winning) class secretary.
 Well-liked and athletic, Leslie was named homecoming queen during high school.
-But there was another side to her that the world would soon come to know, and they would wish they hadn’t.
+There was another side to her that the world would soon come to know, and they would wish they hadn’t.

 The breadcrumbs leading up to Leslie Van Houten stabbing Rosemary LaBianca looked were as follows.
 A parental divorce when she was only 14-years-old.
 The next year she started smoking weed, Benzedrine, and experimenting with LSD.
 An unwanted pregnancy, and much-too-late abortion later, at the age of 17, Leslie decided she wanted another life.
 Then she took a course in secretary work and enjoyed yoga.
 After attaining her certificate, she moved to San Francisco.
-This is where the then 19-year-old, met Bobby Beausoleil and Catherine Share, known as “Gypsy.”
-The two were hippies and Manson Family Members.
+This is where the then 19-year-old, met Bobby Beausoleil and Catherine Share.
+Known as “Gypsy” the two were hippies and Manson Family Members.
 And before long, so was Leslie.

 The Mason Family